 The journal began publication in 1984, succeeding NDEJ: A Journal of Religion in Literature (1977-1984).
 As an early editor remarked, the journal is determined to provide a usable, protean space for wide-ranging discussions of the many ways in which religion and literature are implicated in and shaped by each other.
 We welcome any scholarly approach provided authors are willing to consider religion not simply as cultural artifact but also as a living tradition, with all the paradoxes that phrase may embrace.

-Romana Huk is currently the editor of the journal; Sandra Gustafson, Jesse Lander, Susannah Monta, and Christian Moevs currently sit on its editorial board.
+Romana Huk is currently the editor of the journal; Sandra Gustafson, Jesse Lander, Jennifer Newsome Martin, Christian Moevs, Susannah Monta, Vittorio Montemaggi, Cyril O'Regan, and Henry Weinfield currently sit on its editorial board.
 Our advisory board includes Felicia Bonaparte, Lori Branch, Steven Frye, Thomas Haddox, Kevin Hart, John McClure, Cleo McNelly Kearns, Barbara Newman, and J. Hillis Miller.